Ferny Crofts Scout Activity Centre: Activities

 As a Scout Activity centre, the site offers a number of adventurous activities for guests on site or for those visiting to use the activities specifically.
 A number of these are concentrated in the North East corner of the site, designated the Adventure Zone, although others take place at other locations across the site.
 Activities can be offered by the site instructors or suitable trained and approved leaders in the Scouts.

 Harnessed activities include a variety of high ropes activities, crate stacking and climbing on two artificial climbing walls which also accommodate abseiling, bouldering and a zip line.
 Target activities offered include archery, tomahawk throwing and air rifle shooting.
 Water activities are limited to raft building and kayaking due to the relative small size of the pond on site.
 Other notable instructor-led activity sessions include backwoods cooking, shelter building, low ropes, pedal go-karts and zorbing.

-In addition to these adventurous activities other experiences are available for leaders to run including mountain biking, adventure course, aeroball, crazy golf, use of a pizza oven, pioneering, orienteering and other trails.
+In addition to these activities other experiences are available for leaders to run including mountain biking, adventure course, aeroball, crazy golf, use of a pizza oven, pioneering, orienteering and other trails.
 Sports available on site include frisbee golf, volleyball and table tennis.